DiegoHilderink/navbarPlugin/README.md

 ###### **WARNING**

 <p>
-   Any change that you make in the original code, it'll be your responsability.
-The errors have already been implemented, so you can code without any worries.
+   Any possible change on the original code, is on you.
+Errors have already been implemented, so you can code without any worries.

-   Beforehand, I need you to understand that the objetive of this plugin is to generate dynamically a new navbar.
-The code also allows you to use other funcionalities like adding or deleting any specific elements in the html document.
+   I need you to understand beforehand, that the use of this plugin is to dynamically generate a new navbar.

+   The code also allows you the use of any other funcionality, like adding or deleting any specific element in the html document.
 </p>

 #### **Starting:**

-The callable is made by the specific line code:
+The callable follows the this rule:

     $('body').neptune.('method', 'father', conf);

 * ###### 'method': Method that you want to use.
 * ###### 'father': The father of the element.
 It has to be an id, a class or a mark.
 * ###### 'conf': The conf of the element.